⇓ Watch Video ⇓

 1. My Favorite Way To Store Tomato Paste After Opening Can – Use Mustard!

 Mustard isn’t just a flavorful condiment — it’s also a natural preservative and works so well to keep tomato paste fresh after opening a can!
 You will be surprised how well it works!
-I like this method because I don’t add anything directly to the tomato paste.
-The mustard method is my favorite way to store tomato paste in the refrigerator for a month or longer, if you need, of course.
-However, if you seldom use tomato paste better to freeze it.
+I like this method because I don’t add anything directly to the tomato paste as in the vegetable oil method.
+The mustard method is my favorite way to store tomato paste in the refrigerator up to a month, if you need, of course.
+However, if you are not sure when you will be using tomato paste, it’s best to freeze it.

 Mustard Method To Store Tomato Paste: